ChrstphrHll/npc_gen/students/Adros Tolthe.md

 ### Description
 - Goliath Bard from Chillwild Peaks
 - 5th year Exploration student in Jettenia
-- short wavy white hair that's wild, Pale Blue eyes, and Tan skin
+- short waxy white hair that's wild, Pale Blue eyes, and Tan skin
 - Is Scholarly and Overimaginative, and has Uncaring as their ideal
+- Speaks in a strong, indirect, sustained manner

 ### Notes
 - plays guitar